CodingItWrong/outsidein.dev/docs/next-steps.md

 # Next Steps

 You've completed this guide and gotten a taste of outside-in test-driven development on the frontend.
 I published this guide for free because I hope it helps people.
-If you've benefitted from it and/or have feedback, I would love to hear from you!
-You can reach me at [@CodingItWrong](https://twitter.com/codingitwrong) on Twitter, josh[at]outsidein[dot]dev, or on the [Outside-In Frontend Dev Gitter](https://gitter.im/outsideindev/community).
+If you've benefitted from it and/or have feedback, I would love to hear from you—please [get in touch](/contact.html)!

 This guide was just the beginning of your journey.
 Here are some more suggestions to take your learning further.